mlnv/EnergySuite/README.md

 # EnergySuite

-This is a simple reat-time enegry based system for your game.
+This is a simple real-time enegry based system for your game.

 ## Installation